patMohr/GettingCleaningDataProject/CodeBook.md

 3. y_test.txt contains a vector of the activity being measured in each row of X_test.
 This is a vector with  length 2947.
 Note that activities are provided as a number and the mapping to more descriptive activities can be found by using the activity_lables.txt in the main directory.

 The subdirectory “inertial” contains individual measures of the experiments, prior to the calculation of summary statistics provided in the X_test.txt file.
-Under the main directory, the train directory has an identical structure to the test directory.

 #### Section 4.
 Units
 All data in the experiment were normalized and bounded within -1 and +1.